Developmental Milestones in Early Childhood

 How Circle of Care Can Help Your Child

-If you believe that your child struggles with developmental milestones, Circle of Care provides diagnostic and pediatric therapy services.
+If you believe that your child struggles with developmental milestones, Circle of Care provides diagnostic and pediatric therapy services, such as pediatric physical therapy or pediatric speech therapy.
 Our team of compassionate and certified therapists will help your child’s growth by providing comprehensive and individualized care.
 Contact us today to learn more about our speech, physical, and occupational therapy services, or to schedule a consultation.